Using Software Patents to Protect Software Applications

 Can we Identify a Part of the Software Application as Patentable?

-Just because an entire software invention may not satisfy the Alice guidelines under 35 USC 101, does not mean there isn’t a fraction or part of the software implementation that cannot be protected.
-See, for simplicity purposes, the pie charts in the below diagram in which green represents patentable subject matter and white represents unpatentable subject matterunder 35 USC 101:
+Just because an entire software invention may not satisfy the Alice guidelines under 35 USC 101, does not mean there isn’t a fraction or part of the software implementation that can be protected.
+See, for simplicity purposes, the pie charts in the below diagram in which green represents patentable subject matter and white represents unpatentable subject matter under 35 USC 101:

 The better strategy may be to recognize the unpatentable features and focus the application on the patentable ones to increase the odds that the invention is properly understood, and thereby successfully protect a portion of the software invention.
 Put differently, realistically sacrificing a portion of the invention may help protect the patentable features.
 If the client-Applicant is interested in having the entire invention protected, then perhaps one strategy is to separate the “whole” invention into a separate application from the identified patentable subject matter, and then concurrently file the applications.
 This way, the portion of the invention that is believed to be patentable will be unaffected, or shielded, from the remaining unpatentable features.
 Of course, every situation is different and the options should be thoroughly discussed with the client-Applicant so an informed decision can be made.